Last updated on 13th June 2024

 In this sense, it’s similar to the Critical Path Method.
 The biggest difference is that PERT applies different calculations and time estimates to give a more accurate prediction of when a project is likely to be completed.

-How PERT works
+How does PERT work?

 When implementing the PERT technique, you usually start with your deadline and work backwards.
 Like the Critical Path Method, you’ll make a list of all of your tasks.
 The biggest difference is adding estimated durations to each task.